-5.1 Dividend payments are suspended where the original nature of the donation or bequest has ceased to exist.
-The capital remains invested in the Fund and the dividends are not paid out until the Voluntary and Community Sector Engagement Unit carry out a cy-pres scheme and advise the Department of the outcome.
-There are currently two charities whose funds are suspended (31 March 2019: two charities suspended).

-5.2 Following the ongoing assurance exercise to validate the funds within the CDB, there are currently 19 funds (31 March 2019: 18 funds) that have not replied with an assurance statement.
+- 5.1 Dividend payments are suspended where the original nature of the donation or beguest has ceased to exist.
+The capital remains invested in the Fund and the dividends due are held by the Department until the Voluntary and Community Sector Engagement Unit carry out a cy-pres scheme and advise of the outcome.
+There are currently 2 charities whose funds are suspended (31 March 2020: 2 charities suspended). - 5.2 Following the ongoing assurance exercise to validate the funds within the CDB, there are currently 17 funds (31 March 2020: 19 funds) that have not replied with an assurance statement.
 As a result of this their future dividend payments have been suspended pending further investigation.